-From unique places to eat in Cape Town, to adrenaline junkie activities along the Garden Route, diving with sharks or staying in unusual accommodation in South Africa during your travels, below are (in my opinion) the 50 most unique things to do in South Africa that you simply MUST add to your bucket list.
+From unique places to eat in Cape Town, to adrenaline junkie activities along the Garden Route, diving with sharks or staying in unusual accommodation in South Africa, here are the 50 most unusual things to do in South Africa that you simply MUST add to your bucket list.

 50. Photoshoot in Bo Kaap, Cape Town